 I was the person who decided.
 The others had to follow the exercise.

-I am not a weak decision-maker.
-I can provide guidance, lead the way and enforce agreements.
-But at that moment, I found it simply absurd: I was the oldest person in the group, I was in my work home at SOCIUS - so I was already highly placed.
+I am not weak in making decisions.
+I can provide guidance, lead the way and, if in doubt, follow through on appointments.
+But at that moment, I found it simply absurd: I was the oldest person in the group, I was in my work home at SOCIUS, so I was already highly placed.
 And now I was supposed to decide what two people I almost didn't know were doing?

 He was not wrong.
-The exercise made something important really tangible for me: Power without relationship, without established trust, without a shared context - that doesn't feel like leadership.
-It feels arbitrary.
-For me and probably for the other two as well.
+The exercise made something important really tangible for me: Power without relationship, grown trust and shared context - that doesn't feel like leadership, that feels arbitrary.

 Trust is not created by assignment.
 It grows - with Wolfgang Looss spoken - with agreements that are honoured.
-With time.
-With vulnerability.
-With courage.
+With time, vulnerability and courage.

 Communities of mistrust - the other form of trust